ibrokethecloud/tfdemo/README.md

 ### deployweb ###
 Will deploy the sample web application.
 The service is scheduled globally so will scale out as and when the hosts are added / removed to the environment.
 As we use the label selector based route discover, the rancher lb will detect the changes and adjust routing accordingly.
+This target needs an environment variable VERSION to identify what version of dummy web-app to deploy.
+Currently only 2 image builds are available.
+VERSION=1 and VERSION=2.

 ### deploylb ###
 Deploys a software lb to route to the web app container deployed by the **deployweb** target.